 My recent blog post on salmon burgers prepared with home made brioche buns, really got a lot of attention.

-Generally though, I find I have been quite slack with recipes for salmon here at Souvlaki For The Soul.
-Looking through the archives, I realised that prior to the burgers, I had only prepared this herbed crusted salmon dish!
+Generally though, I find I have been quite slack with my seafood recipes here at Souvlaki For The Soul.

 Today’s recipe is a bit of a “mish mash” of influences.
 How about describing it as a Japanese/Greek medley of flavours?